-WARNING : You must read and initial this section before procee ding to complete this document.
-1. I understand and agree that filing a grievance tha at alleges A. facts that are not true, or $\boldsymbol{B}.$ facts that I know are not true, or C. facts I should know are not true: will be con expectations. sidered a violation of the 4-H behavioral 2.
-I understand and agree that all statements made herein by me are subject to the pains and penalties of perjury and I hereby affirm that my statements herein are true.
+WARNING: You must read and initial this section before proce eding to complete this document.
+1. I understand and agree that filing a grievance t hat alleges A. facts that are not true, or B. facts that I know are not true, or C. facts I should know are not true: will be co expectations. nsidered a violation of the 4-H behavioral 2.
+I understand and agree that all statements made herein by me are subject to the pains and penalties of perjury and I hereby affirm tha at my statements herein are true.
 3. I understand that perjury is a crime in Indiana.
-I, the unde rsigned, allege that the following term(s) and conditio n(s) have been violated: The facts w which support this allegation are set out as follows: (If needed, additional sheets may be attached.) statements affirm under the penalties of perjury ^{(1) (2)} that I have rest to be true, accurate, and complete. name: , Oath (3) Before me, appeared A Notary Public in and for County, State of Indiana, personally duly sworn by me upon his/her oath, says that (signed) My commissio n expires: (SEAL) 1.
-2. Perjury -making a false, material statement under oa false or not believing it to be true.
-In Indiana, a perso felony, (4) which may be punishable by imprisonment, and 35-50-2-1) Prosecution for violations of Indiana law will be refer n who commits perjury commits a Level 6 fine, or restitution (Indiana Code 35-44.1-2-1
+I, the under rsigned, allege that the following term(s) and condit ion(s) have been violated: The facts w hich support this allegation are set out as follows: (If needed, additional sheets may be attached.) statements affirm under the penalties of perjury (1)(2) that I have to be true, accurate, and complete.
+Date: name: Oath (3) A Notary Public in and for County, State of Indiana, personally appeared and he/she being firs t duly sworn by me upon his/her oath, says that leged in the foregoing instrument are true. (signed) My commiss ion expires: Perjury -making a false, material statement under of false or not believing it to be true.
+In Indiana, a pers felony, (4) which may be punishable by imprisonmen and 35-50-2-1) Prosecution for violations of Indiana law will be reference. son who commits perjury commits a Level 6 t, fine, or restitution (Indiana Code 35-44.1-2-1